Katia Ciampa, PhD

 Brock University (Ontario, Canada)

-I'm an associate professor in the Center for Education at Widener University where I teach undergraduate and graduate courses in reading/literacy.
-My research interests include multiliteracies, the role of motivation in literacy learning, and supporting pre-service teachers’ literacy instructional practices.
+I'm an Associate Professor in the Center for Education at Widener University where I teach undergraduate and graduate courses in reading/literacy.
+My research interests include digital literacy, teacher self efficacy beliefs for literacy instruction, culturally responsive literacy instruction, the role of motivation in literacy learning, supporting pre-service and in-service teachers’ literacy instructional and assessment practices in the 21st century.

 Ciampa, K., & Gallagher, T. L. (2019).
 Exploring Canadian and American pre-service teachers’ self-efficacy and knowledge of literacy instruction.
 Teaching Education. doi:10.1080/10476210.2019.1658925